 Added by Glenda Fordham on June 7, 2013 at 12:24pm — No Comments

 Was thrilled to meet the legenday Mike "Pinball" Clemons at the Burman Books publishers' soiree tonite in Toronto.
 Intro'd him to client: author & horse owner Gail Haynes.
 He listened intently as we described Gail’s new book about teaching kids financial literacy and entrepreneurship.
-He wants a copy for…Continue
+He wants a copy for his teenage daughter.
+Wow, we made a sale!
+Now if only Gail can get…Continue

 Added by Glenda Fordham on February 12, 2013 at 12:27am — No Comments